Go directly to product information

 Taxes included.
 Shipping costs will be calculated at checkout.

-This Chilean pepper named pepe canelo or simply canelo is closely related to the Tasmanian mountainpepper, and has similar culinary credentials.
+This Chilean pepper with the name Pepe Canelo or simply Canelo is closely related to the Tasmanian mountainpepper, and has similar culinary credentials.

-The Tasmanian pepper was formerly considered to belong to the plant genus Drymis, just like the pepe canelo, but is now considered to belong to the genus Tasmannia.
+The Tasmanian pepper was formerly classified in the plant genus Drymis, just like the pepe canelo, nowadays to the genus Tasmannia.

-The canelo is an evergreen shrub or a conical tree, depending on conditions, and is found in Chile and Argentina.
-In drier areas it will be a shrub 3-5 metres tall, in the rainy, cold southern regions it grows as a tree and reaches 25-30 metres tall.
+The canelo is an evergreen shrub or a cone-shaped tree, depending on the conditions, and is found in Chile and Argentina.
+In drier areas, it will be a shrub 3 to 5 meters tall, while in the rainy, cold southern regions, it grows as a tree and reaches a height of 25-30 meters.

 The leaves, like the bark, are aromatic.
 They have smooth edges and are often blue-green on the underside.
-The individual, stalked flowers grow in clusters along the stem.
+The solitary, stalked flowers are arranged in clusters along the stem.
 Each ivory-white flower can be up to four centimeters in diameter, with a variable number of petals (four to twenty).
-The numerous stamens surround four or more free carpels, which develop into blue, fleshy berries called pepe canelo. which are probably spread by birds.
+The numerous stamens surround four or more free carpels, which develop into blue fleshy berries called pepe canelo. which are likely spread by birds.

-The tree is usually planted at sacrificial sites called rehues.
-For the Mapuche, the canelo symbolizes the cosmic axis; its roots extend deep into the earth toward the underworld.
-Beneath these roots, all weapons and differences are removed, so that only truth can be spoken beneath the tree.
-The branches of the canelo are said to grow from the trunk in four cross-shaped units, thus symbolizing peace.
+The tree is usually planted at places of sacrifice, called rehues.
+For the Mapuche, the canelo symbolizes the cosmic axis; its roots go deep into the earth towards the underworld.
+Beneath the roots, all weapons and differences are removed; therefore, only the truth can be spoken under the tree.
+The branches of the canelo are said to grow from the trunk in four cross-shaped units, thereby symbolizing peace.

 You think Mapuche, That sounds familiar.
-Certainly, our brand also comes from the Mapuche; in fact, it's their trademark!
+Certainly, our brand also comes from the Mapuche; in fact, that is their trademark!

-All parts of the plant are edible, including the bark and leaves.
-The fruit, known as pepe canelo or canelo-pepper, is a delicacy.
-The fruit, a berry, initially tastes sweet and fruity, reminiscent of cinnamon, hence the name, but after a short time develops a sharpness that, like sanshol, has a mild numbing effect.
+All parts of the plant are edible, including the bark and the leaves.
+The fruit, known as pepe canelo or canelo-pepperis a delicacy.
+The fruit, a small berry, initially tastes sweet and fruity, reminiscent of cinnamon—hence the name—but after a short time develops a sharpness that, like sanshol, gently numbs.
 The substance responsible for this is polygodial, a sesquiterpene dialdehyde also present in Tasmannia fruits, and drimenol.

 Usage

-Canelo is rarely used fresh; it is dried to best preserve its aroma.
+Canelo is rarely used fresh; it is dried to best preserve the aroma.
 The dried berries are used in both sweet and savory recipes.
-They pair well with red meat, game, and stews, and combine beautifully with exotic fruits like pineapple, mango, or papaya, even with chocolate.
+They pair well with red meat, game, and stews, and combine well with exotic fruits such as pineapple, mango, or papaya, and even with chocolate.

-As with other peppers, it is with the canelo-pepper It is not wise to let this cook for a long time, as the aromas will evaporate.
-Add the pepper at most ten minutes before the end, bruised or finely chopped.
+Just like with others peppers, is it with the canelo-pepper It is not wise to let this simmer for a long time, as the aromas will evaporate.
+Add the pepper add at most ten minutes before the end, bruised or finely chopped.

-It is wise to be careful with the dosage, especially when the pepper freshly ground is sprinkled over food.
+It is wise to be cautious with the dosage, especially when the pepper freshly ground is sprinkled over food.

-Try adding a few grains to your gin or gin cocktail, preferably by soaking it in some gin first.
+Try adding a few grains to your gin or gin cocktail; preferably let them soak in some gin beforehand.

-Among the fragrant components you will find many that are also found in black pepper occur, except for the safrole, which provides the unmistakable cinnamon note to which the plant owes its popular name.
-In canelo, you taste just like in Tasmanian pepper myrtle and nutmeg, but also juniper berry, with which it combines well.
+Among the fragrant components, you will find many that also come in black. pepper occur, except for the safrole, which provides the unmistakable cinnamon accent to which the plant owes its popular name.
+In canelo you taste just like in Tasmanian pepper myrtle and nutmeg, but also juniper, with which it combines well.

 • alpha-pinene (11%)